What is Seasonal Affective Disorder?

 If you’re caring for someone affected by SAD, keep these tips in mind:

 - Recognize the disorder for what it is.
 SAD isn’t merely “the winter blues.”
 While most of us who live in a dreary winter climate get cabin fever during the colder months, SAD is more than just a longing for spring.
-It is a manifestation of major depressive disorder, a potentially debilitating mental disorder.
-Learn as much as you can about the condition to understand its effect on your loved one.
+It is a manifestation of major depressive disorder, a potentially debilitating mental health-related issue.
+Learn as much as you can about the condition to understand the effect it is having on your loved one.

 - Counter the impact of the season.
 It won’t help to simply tell your loved one to cheer up.
 It might help, however, if you encourage activity and create an active, light-filled environment.
 Don’t judge or badger your loved one.
 Instead, provide a context that can help them cope with their symptoms.